BBQ Beef Stuffed peppers with ground beef, homemade bbq sauce, vegetables, topped with cheese makes the perfect healthy yet kid-friendly meal.

 Instructions

-- Add the tomato sauce, brown sugar, mustard, vinegar, Worcestershire sauce, salt and pepper to pan and bring to a boil before removing 1 cup of it.
+- To make the BBQ sauce, add the tomato sauce, brown sugar, mustard, vinegar, Worcestershire sauce, salt, and pepper to pan and bring to a boil before removing 1 cup of it.

 - Add 2 cups of beef broth along with the bbq sauce you reserved to the bottom of your baking dish.